 Improved Data Quality

-Manual timesheets must be key punched into a computer in order to be processed for payroll.
-Whenever data is keyed into a computer from a hand-written document, errors will be made.
+Key punching manual timesheets into a computer is necessary in processing payroll.
+You can always make errors when keying data into a computer from a hand-written document.
 These errors can cost you in many direct and indirect ways:

 - Incorrect pay.
-How many employees complain if they get overpaid?
+How many employees complain if they are overpaid?
 If even a small number of employees keep their over-payments, it is costing your organization plenty.
-And when employees get underpaid and complain, issuing a new paycheck or adjustment is costly.
+And when employees get underpaid as well as complain, issuing a new paycheck or adjustment is costly.

 Labor Regulation Compliance

-Quality ATA systems like the one Time & Pay offers eliminate the error subjectivity that can be involved in manually tracking time or manually adding up hours.
-Our ATA systems are set up so that employers automatically comply with FLSA regulations and are able to compile the data and provide reports to verify compliance.
+Quality ATA systems like the one Time & Pay offers eliminates the error subjectivity that can be involved in manually tracking time and manually adding up hours.
+We set up our ATA systems so that employers can automatically comply with FLSA regulations and are also able to compile the data and provide reports to verify compliance.

 Starting June 1, 2013, the newly implemented Affordable Care Act requires most businesses to report to the IRS verifiable data confirming Full Time Equivalent employees (FTE’s) for a certain time period .
 Our ATA systems are able to generate the reports employers need to verify FTE’s.